hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_codecs.md

 This month, `split` and `format`. :^)

 [19:53:31](#uZ5FTb2eZLovIpYqOb9m7R2PKajK-xp8UgdrQ2_ULZg) <hiiamboris (NOT THIS ONE)>:
-It depends how lagging behind are you Ì†ΩÌ∏â
+It depends how lagging behind are you üòâ

 [19:55:32](#7OxQSVGog8lmvVb7Yq-sU4D4OfxeBJwcjhgkXlQWuXw) <greggirwin (Gregg Irwin)>:
 Looking at prologs in each format, that approach would seem to work. @rebolek, do you agree?